GreedyGame/android-native-plugin/README.md

 ##### **public String getActivePath()**
  Return path of folder, where assets of activeCampaign is stored.
 You can use this method to actually replace the default unit with branded texture !

->> Note : getActivePath will return null if there is no active theme
+> Note : getActivePath will return null if there is no active theme

 #### **GreedyAndroidWrapper - utility  functions**
 ##### **Get Bitmap by Resource Name**
 ```java
 public static  Bitmap getBitmapByResName(GreedyGameAgent ggAgent, String resName)
 ```
-This utility function will check if a branded unit is available with the name "resName" !
-At runtime you can replace your default texture with the branded texture using this utility function as shown below !!
+This utility function will check if a branded unit is available with the name "resName".
+At runtime you can replace your default texture with the branded texture using this utility function as shown below.
 ```java
  ImageView home = (ImageView) findViewById(R.id.player);
             Bitmap bmp2 = getBitmapByResName(GreedyGameAgent.getInstance(), "unit-1941");